Russian Opposition Coordination Council: March 2013

 On 5 March, the CC adopted a statement on the construction of a road to Putin's winter residence and the resolution "On political prisoners and prisoners of conscience in Russia".

 On 6 March, the voting on the creation of the Forum for a Free Russia was completed.
 A positive decision was made by a majority vote.

 On 13 March, former State Duma deputy Gennady Gudkov and still a deputy, his son Dmitry Gudkov, were expelled from the "A Just Russia" party.
 The official reason was the participation of the Gudkovs in the CC.

 On 16 March, the sixth meeting of the CC was held.
-The chairman was — Alexei Gaskarov.
+The chairman was Alexei Gaskarov.

 On 18 March, Dmitry Nekrasov, the responsible secretary of the Coordinating Council, asked to be relieved of his post.
 He explained his decision by his desire to focus on working at the Foundation for the Support of Free Media.
-In response, CC member Andrei Illarionov, in his blog on 30 March, proposed a procedure for electing the responsible secretary by CC members, ESO and all registered CC voters.
+In response, CC member Andrei Illarionov, in his blog on 30 March, proposed a procedure for electing the responsible secretary by CC members, the Expert Council of the Opposition and all registered CC voters.

 April 2013

 On 4 April, Andrei Piontkovsky announced his withdrawal from the CC.
 The reason was disagreement with the absentee procedure for electing the responsible secretary of the CC and financial support for the transmission of Leonid Parfyonov.

 On 20 April, the seventh meeting of the CC was held.
-The chairman was — Mikhail Gelfand.
+The chairman was Mikhail Gelfand.
 Marat Davletbaev, who previously worked at Gazprom and Inter RAO UES, was elected as the Responsible Secretary of the CCO.
 His opponent was Natalya Chernysheva from the Expert Council.

 On 29 April, an extraordinary meeting of the CC was held in connection with Gaskarov's arrest, and a statement was adopted.